-Is appropriately trained and, in the absence of the designated person, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+Is/are appropriately trained and, in the absence of the designated person, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
 In the event of the long-term absence of the designated person, the deputy will assume all of the functions above.

 If the DSL (or deputy) are not available, staff should contact a member of the leadership team to seek advice.
-Advice can also be sought from colleagues in the Schools' Safeguarding team (01670 622720) or One Call, the Local Authority's single point of access on 01670 536400
+Advice can also be sought from colleagues in One Call, the Local Authority's single point of access on 01670 536400